The Women in Conservation Leadership Summit is transitioning to a virtual platform October 13-15, 2020.

 The National Wildlife Federation is proud to announce the third Women in Conservation Leadership (WCL) Summit which will take place virtually on October 13-15, 2020.

 As part of the shift to a virtual platform we are adjusting the content to center racial equity and justice.
 The vision for Women in Conservation Leadership is stronger conservation through women leaders of ALL ethnicities, races and cultures.
 To realize that vision, we must acknowledge that the feminist movement and WCL have been distinctly white.
 If WCL is to be successful, we must boldly stand up to the racism that has pervaded this sector, and the world.
-Women in Conservation Leadership is committed to centering, supporting and resourcing Black, brown, and Indigenous women, while providing allyship education to white women.
+Women in Conservation Leadership is committed to centering, supporting and resourcing Black women, while providing allyship education to non-Black women.
 In this intentional shift, some of the competencies we will build upon at the Summit are:

 - an understanding of structural racism and its centrality in conservation,